Laverda 750: Development

 Laverda's production was of small capacity singles and twins.
 General manager, Massimo Laverda, visited the US in 1964 to study the market there.
 On his return he persuaded his father, Laverda motorcycles founder Francesco Laverda, that to succeed in the US they needed to produce a larger capacity twin.
 Massimo Laverda brought three motorcycles, a Honda CB77, Norton 650SS and a BMW R69S which were stripped and examined.
 Although the Laverda took elements from all three, the Luciano Zen designed 650 cc engine was heavily based on the Honda.
 Bosch electrics were chosen for reliability.
 The spine frame and Ceriani suspension gave the bike superior handling.

 A prototype was shown at the November 1966 Earls Court Show in London.
 The engine's Honda origins being noticeable.
-Soon after the show the show the crankshaft phasing was changed from the original 180° to 360° to improve torque delivery.
+Soon after the show the crankshaft phasing was changed from the original 180° to 360° to improve torque delivery.
 In 1967, American Jack McCormack visited the factory and rode the prototype.
 McCormack, who had previously worked in marketing for Triumph, Honda and Suzuki in the US, intended to market Laverdas in the US under the American Eagle brand.
 Feeling US buyers would prefer a 750 cc machine, he persuaded the factory to enlarge the twin.

 Laverda entered a 650 and 3 750s into the Giro d’Italia endurance race in May 1968.
 The 650 won its class and the 750s all finished in the top 10.